adagora/Machine-Learning-project-02/README.md

 # project-02
-stock market prediction tools, in the near future I will update.
+stock market prediction tools, in the near future I am going to update this.
 The purpose is making prediction mobile application

 - S&P500 from 1950 to 2019 year.
 - analazy market risk, based on prediction we can decided to go in or not.